Governed Agent Access Layer · v0.3.0

 Scope skills per-project (versioned alongside your code) or globally for your user (~/.<agent>/skills/). gaal itself reads config from three merged scopes (system, user, and the current project), so team defaults don't fight per-project overrides.

-Run gaal sync. gaal figures out what each agent needs and writes it to the right place: CLAUDE.md and .claude/skills/ for Claude Code, .cursor/rules/ for Cursor, AGENTS.md for Codex, the right JSON for MCPs.
+Run gaal sync. gaal figures out what each agent needs and writes it to the right place: CLAUDE.md and .claude/skills/ for Claude Code, .cursor/rules/ for Cursor, AGENTS.md for Codex, the right config file for MCPs.
 Commit gaal.yaml to a dotfiles repo.
 On your next machine, gaal sync makes it identical.

 Import